Skylarddd/Skylarddd.github.io/_pages/about.md

 # 🔥 News
+- *2025.11*: &nbsp;🎉 Paper Accepted for IEEE Transactions on Information Forensics and Security
 - *2025.10*: &nbsp;🎉 Continued at the UoL as a Research Associate
 - *2025.09*: &nbsp;🎉 Attend training school on Cyber-Physical System Security (COST Action)
 - *2025.08*: &nbsp;🎉 Passed VIVA